- Student Affairs

 Date of Assessment

-Documentation must be received by the Office of Student Affairs as well as a meeting with the Associate Dean of Students in order to receive accommodations during that semester.
+Documentation must be received by the Office of Student Affairs as well as a meeting with the Assistant Dean of Students in order to receive accommodations during that semester.
 Please contact the Office of Student Affairs (651-696-6220) early to avoid a delay in securing services.